 Troubleshooting

-Error appears when testing the Single Sign-On configuration in Azure: "Required String parameter ‘RelayState’ is not present"
+Error appears when testing the Single Sign-On configuration in Entra ID: "Required String parameter ‘RelayState’ is not present"

 This is a known issue but it does not affect the actual working of the integration.
 Please ignore this error.